asadziach/backfill_my_model/README.md

 - Sometimes the faces next to the thin walls gets incorrectly marked to be 'pulled'

 - There are lot of printfs for debugging.
 This reduces execution speed.

+- The selected group end up in 'exploded' state at the end of operation.